rescript-association/genType/README.md

 const none = <T1>(a: T1): ?T1 => OptionBS.none;
 ```

+# Experimental features

+These features are for experimentation only.
+They could be changed/removed any time, and not be considered breaking changes.

+- Export object and record types as interfaces.
+To activate, add `"exportInterfaces": true` to the configuration.
+The types are also renamed from `name` to `Iname`.

 # Limitations

 - **BuckleScript in-source = true**.
 Currently only supports bucklescript projects with [in-source generation](https://bucklescript.github.io/docs/en/build-configuration#package-specs) and `.bs.js` file suffix.